 "Whenever you are," the mayor responds.

-The Commandant looks straight into the camera floating in front of her.
-"People of Panem; Citizens of the Capitol: I am Commander Porus, Commandant of the Guardian Corps and security officer for the Central Triumvirate.
-Many of you may know Central by its simple name: the Capitol Laboratories.
-Well, I am here to inform you that we are not in the Capitol, and as of now, we have no affiliation whatsoever to the place.
-So now, we are likely going to demonstrate as to what happens when Capitol lackeys go against us.
-You in the Capitol, since you all love to see a good show, I hope to not disappoint."
+The Commandant looks straight into the camera at her desk.
+"People of Panem; Citizens of the Capitol: I am Commander Porus, Commandant of the Guardian Corps and head of security for the Central Triumvirate.
+Many of you may know Central by its moniker: the Capitol Laboratories.
+Well, I am here to inform you that we are not in the Capitol, and as of now, we have no affiliation whatsoever to it.
+So now, we are going to demonstrate as to what happens when Capitol lackeys go against us.
+You in the Capitol, since you all love to see a good show, I hope I don't disappoint."

 The Head Peacekeeper looks furious.
 "I was the one giving you the chance, and you blew it completely!
-Just as well; I don't know why the Capitol has tolerated constant your insubordination."
-No doubt talking to the bombers, he orders, "Commence the attack."
+Just as well; I don't know why the Capitol has tolerated your constant insubordination."
+Without wasting time, he orders for the attack to commence.

 Aaand… nothing happens.